 There was a time, not that long ago, when I was enthusiastic about arguing every detail, and examining every possible scenario, when writing an article.
 Very recently I caught myself laughing, at myself, at one of my old articles, at what I now perceive as an absurd attention to detail, in attempting to cover every single thing that may ever have been said in all of time about a historical figure, and making sure I had a rebuttal for it.
 I am not sure I will always be able to maintain that patience and enthusiasm.
-In the ten years I have been reading and writing history, I have learned that public attitudes in general remain stagnant, and progress is painfully slow.
-It is extremely difficult, as a historian, to reach the general public.
-But historians need to write accessibly for a larger audience if they want their cause to be known.
-Most of us have “causes”.
-We don’t spend years and decades researching and writing on a subject we are disinterested in.
+In the ten years I have been reading and writing history, I have learned that public attitudes, in general, remain stagnant.

 For a brief period last year, after the fourth season of The Crown aired, I watched the media insist people understand this was a fictional account and not to be taken as fact.
 I even saw a mild flurry of articles insisting that Queen Anne was heterosexual after Olivia Coleman won an Oscar for The Favourite.
 I saw no such consideration for royals, dead or alive, after Wolf Hall aired.
 It is obvious that the concern around The Crown was for the living, and the more recently departed, and that this may cause offence or pain.
 But there’s little reason The Favourite, as a black comedy, should have caused so much concern about Queen Anne.
 That Queen Anne may not have been dead for as long as Anne Boleyn has, but surely after a century or two, historical figures are fair game?
 Well, are they?
 Or should we be affording someone five-hundred years deceased the same ethical treatment as one dead only twenty years?
 Are living relatives the only concern?
 Or is there a fundamental evil when humans are dehumanised for the sake of entertainment?